 - Whichever option you choose, after entering the URL or uploading the image, you simply click search to display the results:

-If you are doing a reverse image search using your phone, the process is similar.
+The process is similar if you are doing a reverse image search using your phone.
 You can learn more about it by reading this article from Google Support.

 Ask The Seller For References